 Colored Emigration MovementColored emigrationists worked toward the development of a plan for free Colored persons to leave the United States, both before and after the Fugitive Slave Bill became law in 1850.
-Geographic locations that were considered for settlements included Canada, Liberia, Haiti, Santo Domingo, British West Indies, California, Mexico, and Central America, and these were among the same locations considered by the colonizationists and abolitionists.
+Geographic locations that were considered for settlements included Canada, Liberia, Haiti, Santo Domingo, British West Indies, California, Mexico, and Central America; these were among the same locations considered by the colonizationists and abolitionists.

 Within the organization, Jackson was a member of the Executive Committee on the National Press for the Free Colored People of the United States.
 The committee was to investigate the creation of a unified press that would help advance the causes of the colored race.
 In addition to planning for emigration, the convention members sought to establish business and economic independence by trading with Jamaica and Africa.
-Attending members included Frederick Douglass, who was an anti-colonist and anti-emigrationist, and two fugitive slaves from Kentucky, Lewis Hayden and William W. Brown.
+Attending members included Frederick Douglass, who was an anti-colonist and anti-emigrationist, and two fugitive enslaved men from Kentucky, Lewis Hayden and William W. Brown.

-As the country moved toward the Civil War, the attention of the national Colored emigrationists was focused less on leaving the United States, and more on the uncertainty of what might happen in the United States.
-Emigration of free Colored persons was not a new idea, small colonies from the United States existed before the convention met in Philadelphia in 1830, see the NKAA entries Freemen Community on Samana Bay (Dominican Republic), Town near Amherstburg, Ontario, and Kentucky, Canada.
+As the country moved toward the Civil War, the attention of the national Colored emigrationists was focused less on leaving the United States and more on the uncertainty of what might happen in the United States.
+Emigration of free Colored persons was not a new idea: small colonies from the United States existed before the convention met in Philadelphia in 1830 (see the NKAA entries Freemen Community on Samana Bay (Dominican Republic), Town near Amherstburg, Ontario, and Kentucky, Canada).
 For more about later colonies see the NKAA entry Proposed American Negro Colony in New Granada.

-See also William Cooper Nell, Selected Writings 1832-1874, by D. P. Wesley and C. P. Uzelac; "Proceedings of the National Convention of Colored People and Their Friends, held in Troy, N.Y., 6-9 October 1847" in Minutes and Proceedings of the National Negro Conventions, 1830-1864 by H. H. Bell; see "National Emigration Convention of Colored People" in The Encyclopedia of Cleveland History online; H. H. Bell, "The Negro Emigration Movement, 1849-1854: a phase of Negro nationalism," The Phylon Quarterly, vol. 20, no. 2, 2nd Qtr., 1959, pp. 132-142; and H. H. Bell, "Negro Nationalism: a factor in emigration projects, 1858-1861," The Journal of Negro History, vol. 45, no. 1 (Jan., 1962), pp. 42-53.
+See also William Cooper Nell, Selected Writings 1832-1874, by D. P. Wesley and C. P. Uzelac; "Proceedings of the National Convention of Colored People and Their Friends, held in Troy, N.Y., 6-9 October 1847" in Minutes and Proceedings of the National Negro Conventions, 1830-1864, by H. H. Bell; "National Emigration Convention of Colored People" in The Encyclopedia of Cleveland History online; H. H. Bell, "The Negro Emigration Movement, 1849-1854: a phase of Negro nationalism," The Phylon Quarterly, vol. 20, no. 2, 2nd Qtr., 1959, pp. 132-142; and H. H. Bell, "Negro Nationalism: a factor in emigration projects, 1858-1861," The Journal of Negro History, vol. 45, no. 1 (Jan., 1962), pp. 42-53.